 Do what feels right.

 Can you think of anything else in your business that doesn’t spark joy for you?
 That’s the stuff to outsource and eliminate.

 REMINDER: Be sure to thank anything and/or anyone that you’re letting go of.
 This can be something you do in your own space, between you and the Universe.
 Thank it/them for what you’ve learned and how you’ve been able to grow through having it/them as part of your journey.
 This, in my opinion, is a very powerful part of the process.

 Some things, like accounting, don’t spark joy for most people, but you really can’t eliminate it.
 That’s why we hire accountants!
 Use the list you’ve created to identify parts of your business that don’t make you happy, and ask yourself whether they’re necessary to your business.
 If they aren’t, nix them.
 If they are, outsource.

 Want someone else to handle the pieces you don’t love?
 My team can help!
-I can help you get organized and streamlined, and when you hire me, you’re getting my management skills plus the power of a team.
+I can help you get organized and streamlined, and when you hire me, you’re getting my strategy and management skills plus the power of a team.